 - PCI DSS: The Payment Card Industry Data Security Standard (PCI DSS) applies to every company doing business in the U.S. that is involved with payment card processing.
 The PCI DSS standard was developed to enhance cardholder data security and create consistent data security standards.
 The standard requires companies to maintain secure environments for transmitting and storing cardholder data, including tracking of and data-containing technology like servers, computers, laptops, mobile devices, point-of-sale (POS) devices and other retail-specific equipment.
 When data storage devices are ready to be disposed of or replaced, organizations must, “render cardholder data on electronic media unrecoverable so that cardholder data cannot be reconstructed.”
 PCI recommends a “secure wipe program in accordance with industry-accepted standards for secure deletion, or otherwise physically destroying the media.”
 The latest “industry accepted standard” for secure data erasure and destruction is the National Institute of Standards and Technology (NIST) SP 800-88 standard.
 Organizations must be able to prove in an audit that their processes and vendors meet these requirements.
 There are serious risks that can come from non-compliance including lawsuits, insurance claims, and large fines from payment card companies or the government.

-Based on our ability to meet high expectations for quality and service specifically tailored to the banking industry, SEAM has been thoroughly reviewed and selected as an endorsed vendor of the South Dakota Banking Association.
+Based on our ability to meet high expectations for quality and service specifically tailored to the banking industry, SEAM has been thoroughly reviewed and selected as affiliate members of both the South Dakota Bankers Association and North Dakota Bankers Association.

 Reasonable steps, due diligence and precautions taken by any company collecting confidential data will keep you in compliance.
 Let us help.